Roof flashing, while it may not be a widely known concept to the general public, is a vital part of the roofing process.

 Step 2: Install Kickout Flashing

 To install kick-out flashing you must first place it at the base of the roof, attaching it to both the wall and the bottom of the roof.
-Then, you will be able to begin to working your way up.
+Then, you will be able to begin to work your way up.

 Step 3: Secure Flashing